LukasRodrian/lukasrodrian.github.io/_pages/about.md

 My research interests span a wide range of topics in public and labor economics.

-Before joining UZH, I was a Pre-Doctoral Research Fellow with Prof. Camille Landais at the London School of Economics (LSE).
+Before joining UZH, I was a Pre-Doctoral Research Fellow to Prof. Camille Landais at the London School of Economics (LSE).

 I hold both a BSc and MSc in Economics from the University of Mannheim, where I also worked as a research assistant to Ass.
 Prof. Arthur Seibold.